softwareconstruction240/softwareconstruction/chess/6-gameplay/gameplay.md

 | **ERROR**        | String errorMessage                                    | This message is sent to a client when it sends an invalid command.
 The message must include the word `Error`.                       |
 | **NOTIFICATION** | String message                                         | This is a message meant to inform a player when another player made an action.                                                      |

-The following diagram represents a possible extensions of the `ServerMessage` class that you could use to support the different `ServerMessage` commands.
+The following diagram represents possible extensions of the `ServerMessage` class that you could use to support the different `ServerMessage` commands.
 You are free to follow this design, or come up with a representation of your own.
 Just make sure the the required fields are included in your JSON serialization.

 ```mermaid
 classDiagram